Sordid Lives: The Series: Casting

 Many of the film's cast returned, however there were some changes.
 David Steen replaced Beau Bridges as G.W.
 Nethercott.
 Dottley replaced Kirk Geiger as Ty.
 Originally, Caroline Rhea signed on for guest appearance as a therapist, but after reading the script she wanted a bigger role.
 After Delta Burke decided not to return, Rhea took over the role of Noleta.

 Rue McClanahan signed on as family matriarch Peggy.
 She said in an interview for the reason she accepted the role, "It was the funniest script I'd read since The Golden Girls.
 The same way I knew in Golden Girls I wanted to play Blanche, I knew I wanted to play Peggy.
 They're 180 degrees different, of course, except for one thing: They're both looking for love".
-She said to have been paid more for one episode of Golden Girls than for the whole 12 episodes of Sordid Lives.
+She is said to have been paid more for one episode of Golden Girls than for the whole 12 episodes of Sordid Lives.